kartikcode/SaaS-Analyzer/README.md

 # SaaS-Analyzer - SEC Filing Analyzer for SaaS Companies
 ## Requirements
 SaaS-Analyzer is built on React JS, Bootstrap 4, Reacstrap and the backend is built on Flask.
-Node JS is required to run the app.
+Node JS is required to run the app.<br>
+The web app is hosted at https://digitalalpha.ml/

 ## Installation
 To get the project up and running, and view it in the browser, complete the following steps: